 Day 4 will bring you to the peaceful frozen landscape of the Jökulsárlón Glacier Lagoon.
-This is the deepest lake in Iceland and it’s situated inside the Vatnajökull National Park.
+This is the deepest lake in Iceland, and it’s situated inside the Vatnajökull National Park.
 This area is a popular destination due to the blue icebergs that seem to glow as they float through these frigid waters.
-The glacier lagoon has also been the setting of many Hollywood films including Die Another Day, Lara Croft: Tomb Raider and Batman Begins.
+The glacier lagoon has also been the setting of many Hollywood films, including Die Another Day, Lara Croft: Tomb Raider, and Batman Begins.

 Some visiting here might even be lucky enough to see seals having a snooze on an iceberg or gracefully swimming through the water.
 This area is also the location of the affectionately named Diamond Beach.
-This name comes from the many icebergs that wash up on the shoreline, creating a jewel filled landscape.
+This name comes from the many icebergs that wash up on the shoreline, creating a jewel-filled landscape.

-If you are travelling here in September, you can choose to get closer to the icy monoliths by hopping on board an amphibious vehicle or a zodiac boat.
+If you are traveling here in September, you can choose to get closer to the icy monoliths by hopping on board an amphibious vehicle or a zodiac boat.
 Some of the icebergs tower overhead, bigger than two-story buildings.

 If you are here between October and March, you can add the extra experience of stepping inside an ice cave.
-Ice caves are rare naturally occurring phenomena and no two caves are ever the same, they are as unique as fingerprints.
+Ice caves are rare naturally occurring phenomena, and no two caves are ever the same.
+They are as unique as fingerprints.

-After a day digesting the sights of this ice haven, you will retire to your accommodation near the glacier lagoon area, or in the nearby town of Höfn.
+After a day digesting the sights of this ice haven, you will retire to your accommodation near the glacier lagoon area or in the nearby town of Höfn.
 It is the perfect place to go searching for the Northern Lights if the sky is clear.

 What makes the Eastfjords even more incredible is that very few visitors make it to this part of the country.
-The high abundance of natural landscapes, void of people or modern development makes this remote region of the country an idyllic location for peace and tranquillity.
+The high abundance of natural landscapes, void of people or modern development, makes this remote region of the country an idyllic location for peace and tranquillity.

 As you travel, you can make stops in quaint local villages and areas rich in Icelandic folklore before you reach the largest town in the east, Egilsstaðir.
 This is where you will stay for the evening.

-On day 6 you will travel to the North, to the Lake Mývatn region.
-This area is a hotbed of geological and geothermal activity and the sightseeing opportunities in this area are incredibly diverse.
+On day 6, you will travel to the North, to the Lake Mývatn region.
+This area is a hotbed of geological and geothermal activity, and the sightseeing opportunities in this area are incredibly diverse.